Hilda Schwartz papers

 Lawyer; Judge; Founder, NY Women's Bar Association.
 Papers consist of correspondence, campaign records, legal documents, biographical materials, newspaper clippings and photographs documenting Schwart's public career and legal work in New York City.
-NOTE: There is no container list online for this finding aid.
-You may contact the Sophia Smith Collection if you want one sent to you.

 This collection has been added to over time in multiple "accessions."
 An accession is a group of materials received from the same source at approximately the same time.
 Note that in most cases, container numbers start over at 1 with each new accession.